G-Snipes/G-Snipes.github.io/content/blog/2024/luigi-magione/index.md

   - UHC CEO
   - Brian Thompson
   - Luigi Mangione
+  - NYC
   - Violence
-title: Understandable Convictions with Luigi Mangione
+title: The Understandable Convictions of Luigi Mangione
 coverCaption: |
   Picture of the assailant in Starbucks before the shooting who I think doesn't look like Luigi Mangione.
 ---